-Udemy employs anti-piracy technology, including encoding videos using a proprietary player and attaching a Udemy watermark to all videos.
-This is why, when you load a video to Udemy, there is both uploading AND "processing" time, because we are encoding your videos to make them difficult to steal.
+Udemy uses a proprietary player and attaches a Udemy watermark to all course videos.
+This is why, when you upload a video to Udemy, there is both uploading and "processing" time, because we are encoding your videos to make them difficult to steal.

-But for a motivated pirate, any content that appears on a computer screen is vulnerable to theft.
-This is unavoidable and a problem across the industry.
-Giants like Netflix, Youtube, Amazon, etc. all have the same issue, and as an industry, we continue to work on new technology solutions to limit piracy.
+For a motivated pirate, however, any content that appears on a computer screen is vulnerable to theft.
+This is an unavoidable problem across the industry.

 As a result, Udemy works with an anti-piracy vendor who proactively monitors for infringements in an effort we call our "Piracy Detection Program.”
 We are dedicated to protecting your content.

 How to submit a report to our anti-piracy vendor